SIVS-Lab/SIVSLab-thesis-template/README.md

     thesis-example.tex  Thesis template.
     PH-latex-tips.tex   A few tips on writing in LaTeX.
 Compile with xelatex.

-# Note on version control
+# General Advice

+## Version Control
-Please do not place thesis.pdf or temporarily files like thesis.aux in git!
+Please do **not** place thesis.pdf or temporarily files like thesis.aux in git!
 Version control is for source files.

+## Filenames (including directory names)
+Please use unix-friendly filenames.
+你們是資訊系的學生而不是法文系之類!
+In particular, filenames should not include spaces.
+For example, if you have a directory holding run time tables, do **not** name it ~~run time tables~~, instead try `run-time-tables' or `runTimeTables'